nerds-and-company/docker-heroku-node/README.md

-# docker-heroku-node
+# Docker image for Heroku Node

-Docker image for Heroku Node
+Usage: `FROM nerdsandcompany/docker-heroku-node`